bwaidelich/neos-cachemanagement/README.md

 Note that in general it is not necessary to flush content caches manually.
 This is rather a sign of a mis-configured website.
 Before making it a habit to flush caches, please read and implement the advises mentioned in the respective section of the [Neos Manual](http://neos.readthedocs.org/en/stable/CreatingASite/ContentCache.html).

+# Installation

+Simply install this package via Composer.
+The package key is `flownative/neos-cachemanagement`.